SJV-Clean-Energy-Portfolio-Toolkit/Toolkit/README.md

 ## Portfolios
 - Please add all portfolios to the ./data folder

+## Parameters
+- All parameters are contained in SJV Variable Architecture.xlsx

 ## Output
 - All output is in ./output folder